San Diego Child Support Lawyer

 Sometimes when circumstances change for the parents, it may be a valid reason to ask for child support modification.
 Income change (decrease or increase) is a common reason for initiating a modification.
 You may ask a family court judge to review your existing order and see if they will modify your child support order.
 Having a child support lawyer help you bypass the judge and come to an agreement privately is the most favorable.

 Court systems often provide some free assistance with child support forms, but consulting a lawyer is a much better choice.
 You want to make sure you and your children receive what is fair and just, and an attorney on your side can help ensure that there is the best possible outcome for your particular case.
 Learning about what goes into figuring child support payments can better prepare you to work with your divorce attorney, as you’ll have a clearer idea of what the court will be looking for and what it will use as the basis for its decision.

 Child Support Case: What to Consider

 There’s more to consider than just the amount of money you’ll get in your child support case, as well.
-Often, the issue of child support is tied to child custody, spousal support (such as alimony), and family law mediation to work out problems that can be plaguing a couple that is divorcing or splitting up after having children together.
+Often, child support issues are tied to child custody, spousal support (such as alimony), and family law mediation to work out problems that can be plaguing a couple that is divorcing or splitting up after having children together.